pgu/format-and-print-page/README.md

 # format-and-print-page
-Format information and print page
+Format data in a grid and print page